timb-machine-mirrors/CoolerVoid-casper-fs/README.md

 # insmod casperfs.ko
 ```

+The fourth step run your custom module.
+--

 * The password to turn casper-fs visible is "AbraKadabra".
 * The password to turn the casper-fs invisible is "Shazam".